We Help with NYDFS Cybersecurity Regulations

 Pratum offers live on-site security awareness and training sessions, recorded training videos and digital training collateral.
 The sessions cover topics that have been adjusted in collaboration with your organization to provide content specific to the company’s unique security needs.

-Pratum's Managed SIEM provides security expertise and a holistic view into network activity.
+Pratum's Managed XDR provides security expertise and a holistic view into network activity.
 Businesses are able to simplify log monitoring and management by relying on Pratum's security operations center (SOC) to deliver a managed security service that provides continuous data analysis, threat intelligence, and security incident reporting.

 Incident Response Plan (500.16)